isRuslan/bem-project/README.md

 ```

 ## Usage
-> There is only possible overload by arguments number
+> There is only possible overload function by arguments number

 ```
 var poly = require('poly');